top of page

 Who is this trip for?

-This trip is ideal for: - Nature lovers & wildlife enthusiasts - History buffs & Jim Corbett fans - Families (including parent-child pairs) - Solo women travelers & women-only groups - Senior citizen groups - Anyone with basic fitness who can walk a few kilometers on hill paths
+This trail is ideal for: - Nature lovers & wildlife enthusiasts - History buffs & Jim Corbett fans - Families and small groups seeking meaningful travel - Solo women travelers and women-only groups - Senior citizens looking for a safe, guided adventure - Birdwatchers, photographers, and culture seekers - Anyone with basic fitness who can enjoy 4–6 km easy walks on hill paths

 When is the trip scheduled?